swxtchio/win-rio-client/README.md

 swxtch-perf-rio.exe -h
 Usage: C:\Users\alex\source\repos\win-rio-client\bin\Release\swxtch-perf-rio.exe [options]

+Positional arguments:
+[producer|consumer] Produce or Consume multicast packets.

 Optional arguments:
--h --help       shows help message and exits [default: false] -v --version    prints version information and exits [default: false] --nic           IfIndex or Name of NIC to use [default: "Ethernet"] --mcast_ip      multicast group IP or range of groups IPs. [default: "239.5.69.2"] --mcast_port    multicast port [default: 10000] --total_pkts    Total packets to receive [default: 20000000]
+-h --help       shows help message and exits [default: false] -v --version    prints version information and exits [default: false] --nic           IfIndex or Name of NIC to use [default: "Ethernet"] --mcast_ip      multicast group IP or range of groups IPs. [default: "239.5.69.2"] --mcast_port    multicast port [default: 10000]
+--pps           Packets per seconds to produce. [default: 1] --total_pkts    Total packets to receive [default: 20000000] --seconds       Number of seconds to run the application.
+Insert 0 if you do not want to a use a time limit.
+                [default: 0]
 ```
+### How to produce traffic with another application and consume with RIO App

+The RIO application will consume UDP Multicast traffic with 100 Bytes of payload.
+Other packet sizes
+will be consumed but ignored in the statistics calculation.
+The UDP Payload needs to have a packet sequence of 64 bits stored at offset +32 (Sequence starts at byte 32
+up to 63).
+The other fields could be filled with zeroes.

 ### Using it alongside Windows swxtch-xnic2
 * Set --nic to the swxtch-xnic2 Data network interface